auraphp/Aura.Filter/README-VALIDATE.md

 ## ip

 Validates the value as an IP address.
+(ALLOWS reserved and private addresses)

 ```php
 <?php